gvwilson/sensibleadventures/bookster/bookster.md

 "How can you be so sure?"
 Vurt asked from behind him.

 Erileine and Piaerre looked at each other.
-"Because Razi works for Lady Kembe," Erileine said resignedly.
+"Because he works for Lady Kembe," Erileine said resignedly.
 "He killed some Hett in Forecastle when they attacked."

 She used the stunned silence that followed to wipe the last of the gravy off her plate with her finger.
 "It started just after the